ryanmcnally93/ascension/README.md

 #### Colours

 - I wanted to use an electric blue initially, to give the page a more digital look.
-I settled in the end for a dark turqoise.
+I settled in the end for a dark turquoise.
-- The main colours are #282C2E, a dark grey colour, and #033A54 the dark turqoise.
+- The main colours are #282C2E, a dark grey colour, and #033A54 the dark turquoise.
-- The navbar is turqoise and the footer grey, with the mobile navbar also being grey.
+- The navbar is turquoise and the footer grey, with the mobile navbar also being grey.
-- The primary buttons are turqoise and the secondary buttons are grey, the hover qualities change the buttons main colors with white and the white test to the main color.
+- The primary buttons are turquoise and the secondary buttons are grey, the hover qualities change the buttons main colors with white and the white test to the main color.
 This is the same throughout.

 <img src="/media/readme-images/colours.webp" width="50%" alt="Primary and Secondary coloured buttons" style="display: inherit; ">